Warrandyte Cricket Club: The golden era (1977 – 1985)

 Steve Pascoe, a talented all-rounder, was recruited from the Norwood Cricket Club as the first ever captain/coach in the winter of 1977, and his professionalism and fore thinking was just what the club needed.
 When he arrived, the club had 3 junior and 3 senior teams, and in the space of just 6 seasons, playing numbers had doubled for both.

-The quality of playing stocks also improved, with the likes of Bob McDonald, Richard Bowen, Fred Jungwirth and Marty McCarthy recruited or developed from the junior ranks.
-Two in particular had lasting effects.
-Stan Davis was a brilliant on-field tactician and crafty leg spin bowler, and Bruce Kline a freakishly talented wicketkeeper, who while keeping up to the stumps to most bowlers, took a bewildering 31 stumpings and just 6 catches in one season.
-13yo Brett Kline was part of the under 14s premiers in 1977/78, who would go on to become the senior games record holder in 2011, while Gerald Walshe played his first senior game in October 1978.
+The quality of playing stocks also improved, recruiting players such as Bob McDonald, Richard Bowen, Fred Jungwirth and Marty McCarthy from junior ranks.
+Stan Davis, an influential member of the club, was an on-field tactician and leg spin bowler.
+Another important member, Bruce Kline, was a wicketkeeper who, while keeping up to the stumps to most bowlers, took 31 stumpings and just 6 catches in one season.
+13-year-old Brett Kline was part of the under 14's premiers in 1977/78, and would go on to become the senior games record holder in 2011, while Gerald Walshe played his first senior game in October 1978.
 30 seasons later Walshe would claim a record 644 senior wickets.

 The foundation was laid for the 1979/80 season, one that goes down in the history books as the club's greatest.
-Stan Davis took over the reins of the first eleven, and immediately led them to a long-awaited premiership.
+Stan Davis took over the reins of the first eleven, and led them to a long-awaited premiership.
 Bowling first, Jungwirth's 4/39 help dismiss Ainslie Park for just 124, which was passed for the loss of just 3 wickets, with John Chapman making 66.
 But a middle order collapse saw them lose 7/49, and with the final spread over 3 days, the game was far from won.
 But Max Summers and Stan Davis shared a last wicket stand of 83 to take the game away from the opposition, and they went on to win by 10 wickets.
 The club achieved its only senior trifecta, with the 2nd and 3rd elevens also victorious.
-And capping off a stunning season, were victories to both under 12s sides that included future stars in Michael and Cameron Day, Colin Dorning, Tony Sturesteps, Darren Peters, Brendan Baker and Greg Creber.
+And capping off the season, were victories to both under 12s sides that included future stars in Michael and Cameron Day, Colin Dorning, Tony Sturesteps, Darren Peters, Brendan Baker and Greg Creber.